airblade/stimulus-datepicker/README.md

 Dates are local; no timezones or daylight savings are involved.

-The calendar is minimally styled so you can easily adjust its appearance with a little CSS.
+You can easily adjust the calendar's appearance via CSS custom properties or just overriding the CSS classes.

 Size: JS 3.6kB minified and gzipped, CSS 2.7kB gzipped.